Overview and Definitions

 Support: Support is TAC support and includes technical assistance, general troubleshooting of issues and resolution through known workarounds.

-End-of-Life Notification (EOLN): The EOLN is provided by 128 Technology to notify customers and partners that a product that is planned to reach its End-of-Life date in the near future.
+End-of-Life Notification (EOLN): The EOLN is provided by Juniper Networks to notify customers and partners that a product that is planned to reach its End-of-Life date in the near future.

 Limited Availability (LA): Software is under controlled access and is not available to the general population.
 LA software is covered under support and maintenance.